linroger/Wealth-of-Nations/Advanced Investments/Lecture 3- Dynamics of Returns.md

 ### 3.2 Logarithmic returns

-In this lecture and the coming ones,  we will pay more attention to the dynamics of returns over time.
+In this lecture and the coming ones,  we will pay more attention to the [[Lecture 3- Dynamics of Returns|return dynamics]] over time.
 This means that we will have to take into account the compounding of returns.

 Unfortunately,  working with compound returns is messy,  because compounding is multiplicative.
 Consider an asset that earns a sequence of returns over time: $R_{t+1},      R_{t+2},      \ldots,      R_{T}$.
 Calculation of the long-run return on this asset from time $t$ to $t+T$ involves compounding of returns over multiple periods: